CHETHANDB123/Image-Detection-Project/README.md

 The combined assessment consisted of 3,000 memes with text on them that were categorized as Safe/Unsafe.
 The extracted modalities were text (OCR + manual transcription) and image pixels

+#Framework and System Design
+The chapter extensively elaborates on the proposed design and system layout of the Mul timodal Content Moderation Framework that connects the latest transformer based models namely, BERT for textual content comprehension and ViT for analysis of images through the holistic Hugging Face ecosystem.
+The system is built to manage massive amounts of varied social media data, uncover toxic or harmful content, and produce precise moderation decisions based on the pros of BERT’s contextual comprehension and ViT’s fine grained visual represen tation.
+The integration of both models guarantees that the system can recognize both, through the use of different methods, violations in textual content that are overt and, also, in the case of the context-dependent and subtle memes and multimodal content, which are not so easily interpreted.
+The system is divided into distinct processing stages, which correspond to the actual work f low of multimodal moderation.
+These stages are text preprocessing, feature extraction using BERT, image normalization, generation of visual embedding through ViT, and a fusion layer that combines both representations prior to final classification.
+Every single stage aids in the detection of linguistic and visual cues in social media content, so that harmful texts, misleading pictures, and multimodal cues are all caught without difficulties.
+The design is so that each part is able to do its particular analysis while at the same time being part of the overall mod erating decision, which allows for the smooth integration of text and image signals within one processing pipeline.
+The whole workflow is backed by diagrams of both architecture and behaviors that show in detail how unprocessed text and images go through the system and are changed into valuable embeddings for moderation.
+These illustrations serve to reveal the interaction of BERT and